ni/spec-server-proxy/docs/HLD/Spec Server Proxy HLD.md

 But SLE server doesn't have equivalent API to process execution status API of SCM.
 To respond to the process execution status API request, NI Spec Server Proxy will always respond with a successful response.

+In SCM the file is directly uploaded to a product.
+But in SLE the file is uploaded to server and then required to be linked with a product.
+So the file id from the upload API response is used to link it to the product using another API `/v2/update-products`.

+Example Response:
+{
+"uri": "/nifile/v1/service-groups/Default/files/`5b874c4adedd0f1c78a22a96`"
+}

 ### Architecture Diagram